Bridgetown, County Wexford: Education

 The local co-educational secondary school, Bridgetown College, draws students from southeast County Wexford.
 Originally opened in the 1960s, an extension to the school was opened by then Minister for Education Mary O'Rourke in 1984, and a further modern extension was opened in 2008.

 Transport

 Railway

 Bridgetown railway station opened on 1 August 1906.
 The rail service consisted of a solitary train each way between Rosslare Europort and Waterford (Plunkett) with no service on Sundays.
 This railway service ceased after the last train in September 2010 but the line remains maintained.

 Road

 The rail service was replaced by a revised Bus Éireann route 370 service.
 Wexford Bus operate a shuttle bus that services Bridgetown, the Wexford town - Kilmore Quay route 390.
-Other bus services include Bus Éireann route 381 (Blackhall-Wexford) that operates only on Tuesdays, and LocalLink services that operate to Wexford and Kilmore Quay.
+Other bus services include Bus Éireann route 381 (Blackhall-Wexford) that operates only on Tuesdays, and Local Link services that operate to Wexford and Kilmore Quay.

 Nearby villages include Ballycogley, Duncannon, Duncormick, Kilmore, Kilmore Quay, Murrintown, Taghmon, and Wellington Bridge.